MassTransit/MassTransit/doc/source/overview/routing.rst

 ..
 NOTE::

   A word about Exchange to Exchange bindings.
-Its a rabbitmq only feature.
+It is a RabbitMQ only feature.
   Exchange queue.
-To limit the amount of rabbitmq churn we have established a directly bound exchange to your queue.
+To limit the amount of RabbitMQ churn we have established a directly bound exchange to your queue.
 This lets you come on and off the network with little impact to the flow of messages. [#churn]_